ten tips to hold onto your warm leads

 Max Benz, Founder of BankingGeek, adds that automated nurture campaigns allow all leads to receive the same level of attention and consistency.
 “This way, if someone isn't ready to buy right away, they won't forget about us when they are ready.”

 Personalization differentiates emails from spam.
-So, what you share in your email should be helpful to your leads.
+Your subject line and the content you share should be helpful to your leads.
 “I call, text, or email my leads with interesting content that applies to their role and the company's main goals.
 And share non-generic case studies that fit their business.
 You also can't go wrong with a well-timed funny gif,” says Prince Anyanwu, Enterprise SDR at TigerGraph.

 Here's a sample warm lead email template from Noah of UserGems: